qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 # INCLUDE COMMENTARY POINTING THINGS OUT IN EACH CLIP

-To be clear, my point here is not that these games are representative of all combat-styles, but that the combat style does not make for a reliable predictor of much else about the game.
+To be clear, my point here is not that these games are representative of all combat-styles, but that **the combat style does not make for a reliable predictor of much else about a game**.

 The idea I had for jumping combat seems to have been relatively accurate, but since the time I compiled this dataset, I've heard of at least one game